Till debt do us part: Wedding costs skyrocket

 A cause for joy, yes, but for some, inflation has made those invitations feel less celebratory and more like a bill.

-Hotel costs are up over 11 percent from 2019 to more than $130.
-And with gas prices at a record high, airfare has risen, too: Numbers from Hopper, a travel data firm, show prices up around 45 percent compared to the same time last year.
+Hotel costs are up over 11% from 2019 to more than $130.
+And with gas prices at a record high, airfare has risen, too: Numbers from Hopper, a travel data firm, show prices up around 45% compared to the same time last year.

 This trend is due to pandemic-delayed parties that — from wedding showers to engagement parties — are back on.